 Think about your grass as millions of individual plants, each needing room to grow, air for its root system, water during its active growth stage, fertilization and proper maintenance.
 Check this list of turf grass to help you choose the right grass for your yard.

-improves fertility by keeping nutrients near plant roots;
+- Improve fertility by keeping nutrients near plant roots

-reduces stress caused by drought, heat and cold,
+- Reduce turf stress caused by drought, heat and cold